 Nick: Two and a half billion?!?

 Paul: Yeah.
 There are different statistics on it.
 Statistics can range from 500 million up to two and a half billion.
 A lot of those costs come from…Those are the costs that have stated by big Pharma companies and now we have to imagine that these are massive companies that are trying to bring these drugs to market it that also in their potential market failures.
 But one question that you can ask yourself, for example, I was like, why should, as a society as a consumer, why should you pay the tail end of pain to keep a massive corporate structure intact to bring new drugs to market inefficient?
 It’s kind of like, imagine if you, if one example that I really like is drug development and to some extent wider innovation practices in these big corporates where software development was around 30 years or 40 years ago.
-So research and development in Pharma companies is entirely closed source.
+So research and development in Pharma companies is an entirely closed source.
 Um, and collaboration and research don’t share; It doesn’t get shared across the industry.
 If you are a researcher at a specific university and you’re, you see there’s the spray in molecular structure, but it’s been patented by a specific Pharma Company, depending on the jurisdiction you’re in, you’re not allowed to research that compound in any way.
 Let’s say if you want it to create a study about it and the only way to do it, it would be to get an NDA would be to engage that company, get an NDA from them and then do your research privately.
 From a software development perspective, it’s a little bit like every company is writing its own code.
 They imagine all the software companies just wrote their own code and then no company collaborates or licenses their coach or other companies.
 So negative data and the industry is never published.
 All the companies do their own research on their own drugs.
 That would kind of be the example of every company does security audits on their own code internally.
 And still, the pharmacist in that way hasn’t changed at all in a way that, for example, as software development has changed.
-And while they are big differences in how we can develop drugs, the underlying principle; fundamentally pharmaceutical companies are technology companies, but the innovation principles that we’ve seen in software, for example, haven’t been at all applied to what would rationally make sense in something like Pharma.
+And while there are big differences in how we can develop drugs, the underlying principle; fundamentally pharmaceutical development companies are technology companies, but the innovation principles that we’ve seen in software, for example, haven’t been at all applied to what would rationally make sense in something like Pharma.

 Nick: Well, collaborating in software came out of necessity, while the big Pharma companies, they have these big financial back, right?
 So, I’m kind of wondering, are you concerned about this contradicts actually with the way the big Pharma players are doing business?
 I mean, after all, there are approaches to have their hands-on all possible patents and ensure exclusivity of products, certain drugs, right?
 So this, in a way will end this era while we know everybody would have access to the patents if such patents even exist because of this collaborative matter in collaborative research, right?